-- While waiting in line for hot lunch, keep your hands to yourself and use quiet voices. - Walk in the cafeteria at all times. - You may talk quietly in the cafeteria use "inside" voices. - While eating, remain seated and use appropriate table manners.
+- While waiting in line for hot lunch and during lunch, keep your hands to yourself and use quiet voices. - Always walk in the cafeteria at all times. - ♦ You may talk quietly in the cafeteria-use small, quiet voices. - While eating, remain seated and use appropriate table manners. - When students are finished eating they should wait to be excused. - Once prompted, all students in the eating area should stand up on the east side of each table so noon duty can check under tables before excusing students; 5th graders eating on the wall should wait to be excused.